Launch of new RAP

 The start of our exciting journey into the world of electronics retail.

-In 1981, Woolworths acquired 60% of the companies owned and operated by Dick Smith Electronics (the remaining 40% would follow in 1983).
+In 1981, Woolworths acquireds 60% of the companies owned and operated by Dick Smith Electronics (the remaining 40% would follow in 1983).

-Later, in 2001, we added Tandy to the Dick Smiths Electronics Division, and in 1996, we opened the first Dick Smith PowerHouse, in Bankstown, NSW.
+Later, in 2001, we add Tandy to the Dick Smiths Electronics Division, and in 1996, we open the first Dick Smith PowerHouse, in Bankstown, NSW.

-Australia gets a taste for discounts with its first BIG W.
+Australia gets a taste for discounts with its first BIG W discount department store.

 When BIG W opened its doors for business in Tamworth, NSW, nobody expected it to be the enormous success it was.